eric1iao/smart-fitness-tracker/README.md

 An error stating: '... error microsoft visual c++ 14.0 or greater is required'.
 In this case, you need to install Visual Studio Build Tools via the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ .
 Once installed, you need to open it, click on modify and mark 'Desktop development with C++'.
 Afterwards, you might need to reboot.
 More information can be found via: https://docs.microsoft.com/en-us/answers/questions/136595/error-microsoft-visual-c-140-or-greater-is-require.html.

 If there is a different pyflux error, installing pyflux via a wheel might help.
 Download a pyflux wheel (based on your python version and desktop) and pip install it in the current working directory.
-Follow the steps to perform.
-Step 1: Download the pyflux wheel file from this Github repository via the folder pyflux_wheel.
-There are two files in this folder.
-We work with python 3.8.8 so therefor the number 38 is in the file.
-You either pick the 32 or 64 file.
+Step 1: Download the pyflux wheel file.
+Pick the 32 or 64 file.
 Check your desktop settings (64 or 32).
-You can check that here
 Step 2: Put the wheel file in the current working directory Step 3: Install the wheel with the following command: